 - Eight years – Let your child to brush and use interdental brushes unsupervised.
 Continue with their regular dental check-ups.

 - Disclaimer: We know the title of this post said we were only going to discuss the first 5 years.
 5 sounded catchier than 8.

 Would you like some assistance with your child’s dental health?
 We are here to help.
 Simply call Melbourne’s experts in cosmetic dentistry on 9088 1118 to ask your dental question or email us at [email protected]

-Alternatively we invite to book for a consultation with our friendly dentist 🙂
+Alternatively we invite to book for a consultation with our medical clinician 🙂

 Never miss a moment | Follow our socials:

 Note: All content and media on the Dental & Skin Clinic website and social media channels are created and published online for informational purposes only.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.